non-player-games/philosopher-stone/docs/basic.md

 Philophical elements being:

 * Sulphur
-	* Characterizing principle of combustibility -- like spells
+	* Characterizing principle of combustibility -- like potions to cast spells or summons
 * Mercury
 	* Characterizing principle of metallic -- like equipments